SixArm/mast-cell-help/topics/ozone-therapy/index.md

 # Ozone therapy

 Ozone therapy is a form of alternative medicine that involves the administration of ozone gas to the body for therapeutic purposes.
 Ozone (O3) is a molecule composed of three oxygen atoms, and it is known for its strong oxidizing properties.

-Proponents of ozone therapy claim that it can have various health benefits, including improving oxygenation, stimulating the immune system, and treating various medical conditions.
-However, the evidence supporting the effectiveness and safety of ozone therapy is limited and controversial.
+Proponents of ozone therapy claim that it can be beneficial for various conditions, including chronic infections, autoimmune diseases, cancer, cardiovascular diseases, and musculoskeletal conditions.
+They believe that ozone therapy works by stimulating antioxidant defenses, improving circulation, modulating the immune system, and killing pathogens (e.g., bacteria, viruses, fungi).

 **Methods**: